ibmresilient/resilient-community-apps/fn_service_now/README.md

 ### v1.0.3
 * Verified on ServiceNow Orlando release
-* Support added for Resilient AppHost
+* Support added for SOAR AppHost

 ### v1.0.2
 * Verified on ServiceNow New York release